 The ranch headquarters in Mountain City, sits at a base elevation of 6,000 feet.
 During the summer, cows graze on Forest Service allotments, running to nearly 9,000 feet.
 When calving begins, cows are rotated through private meadows.
 Each calf is weighed, tagged and recorded when it hits the ground.
 In fall, cows are again brought to the meadows to be synchronized and AI’d.

-To better manage the cattle and resources during the regions extreme winter climate, our herd moves from the home ranch, to southern Idaho late in the fall.
+To better manage the cattle and resources during the regions extreme winter climate, our herd moves from the home ranch, to Winnemucca late in the fall.
 There, pairs graze crop aftermath with hay supplementation until spring, when they load up and head back home.

 With careful genetic selection and a mountain landscape ideal for developing rugged cattle, we have slowly built a solid genetic base, with a focus on consistency, uniformity and longevity.
 Our bulls are designed to complement todays English based cowherd and built to work for the commercial cattleman.